How to apply

 The University is an approved provider for Fund My Travel, so you can get started on your campaign right away!

-When you apply, use this step-by-step instruction manual to guide you through the application process.
+When you apply, use this step-by-step instruction manual to guide you through the application process and find the application link.

 Ensure your application is submitted by our program application due dates.